LCMsim/LCMsim_GUI/docs/src/tutorials.md

 # Tutorials
+The tutorials can be useful although they are still for LCMsim:
+- Slides from a basic training: [Download](https://www.obertscheider.com/download/LCMsim_basic_training.pdf)
-The following video tutorials give you an overview on how to perform filling simulations with LCMsim.
+- The following video tutorials give you an overview on how to perform filling simulations with LCMsim.

 ## Software installation